 Moreover, you can trek slowly and observe the beautiful landscapes at your own pace.
-Hence, acclimatization and hydration is essential for the Annapurna Base Camp trek in April.
+Hence, acclimatization and hydration are essential for the Annapurna Base Camp trek in April.

-Starting the trek early is the key for the Annapurna Base Camp trek in April.
-By doing so, you can trek for 6-7 hours with time for adequate rests in the middle.
+Starting the trek early is the key for the Annapurna Base Camp trekking in April.
+By doing so, you can trek for 6-7 hours with time for adequate rest in the middle.
 Hence, starting your trek early will help you arrive at the destination safe and sound.

 Travel insurance package

-Accidents are frequent in the high altitude trek.
-A good travel insurance package covers you from these situations.
-Furthermore, you will get insurance coverage from injuries, flight cancellations, accidents, and helicopter evacuation among others.
+Accidents are frequent on the high-altitude trek.
+A good travel insurance package covers you in these situations.
+Furthermore, you will get insurance coverage for injuries, flight cancellations, accidents, and helicopter evacuation among others.